[email protected]

 By giving communities a way to ‘see’ themselves clearly – through (numerical) benchmarking and (visual) energy mapping – and by supplying their municipal staff with the support and expertise they need to develop a Community Energy and Emissions Plan (CEEP), the municipality is in a better place to identify pathways to net zero, develop strategies for success, hit short term targets and achieve long term goals… faster.

-The Pan-Atantic NCA program is delivered in partnership with l’Association francophone des municipalités du Nouveau-Brunswick in New Brunswick, Clean Foundation in Nova Scotia and Prince Edward Island, and econext in Newfoundland & Labrador.
+The Pan-Atantic NCA program is delivered in cooperation with l’Association francophone des municipalités du Nouveau-Brunswick in New Brunswick, Clean Foundation in Prince Edward Island, and econext in Newfoundland & Labrador.

 Participating Communities (to-date)